 The Mizunara matured whisky had slightly more lactones (parts per million) than the European and White Oak matured versions, but the surprising thing about the research was the preponderance of "trans-oak" lactones in the Mizunara whisky.
 This was surprising because "cis-oak" lactones are thought to have much stronger smell than "trans-oak" lactones.
 About 10 times stronger smell, in fact!

 The researchers therefore went back to their panel of testers with one more experiment.
 They 1ppm cis-oak lactone in 20 per cent ethanol solution and compared it with a similarly prepared trans-oak lactone.
 They also did the same comparison in whisky rather than the ethanol solution.
-The conclusion was that, though the cis-oak lactones do have a weaker smell, their smell works better with the whisky's own aromas/tastes and this creates the impression of a stronger coconut presence.
+The conclusion was that, though the trans-oak lactones do have a weaker smell, their smell works better with the whisky's own aromas/tastes and this creates the impression of a stronger coconut presence.

 The graphs and report are from Suntory Information Release No. 10235.
 The graphs are the property of the researchers and their supporting institutions.
 My translations into English are provided for readers' information and are not sanctioned by the researchers.
 The photograph of the mizunara tree was taken by autan and is subject to this Creative Commons license.
 The original tip-off about the Suntory report of the research came from Katotomo`s brilliant website .